 - Preheat the oven to 350°F.

-- Bake in the middle of the oven for 40 minutes.
+- Beat an egg with a tablespoon or water or milk to make egg wash.
+Brush the top of the risen dough with egg wash and bake for 40 minutes until golden brown, and an inserted wooden skewer comes out clean.
 During the last 10 – 15 minutes, if the bread is getting too brown, drape a piece of foil over it to prevent it from burning.

 - Remove from the oven and let cool to the touch on a wire rack before attempting to remove it from the pan.
 Allow the bread to cool completely before slicing into it.
 Use a serrated bread knife to slice.

 - Always check that your yeast is working properly before continuing with the recipe to ensure success.
 If the yeast doesn’t puff up when bloomed in liquid, it is best to start over.
 Otherwise, your dough will not rise.